 Physicals and Screenings

 Physicals completed by a doctor are required for new students and all students entering Kindergarten, 1st, 3rd and 5th grades.
 New York State requires they be on file in the Health Office within 30 days of the new school year or admittance to school for new students.
-The physical must be dated on or after September 1st, 2017 to be acceptable for the 2018-2019 school years.
+The physical must be dated on or after September 1st, 2019 to be acceptable for the 2020-2021 school years.
 Your physician may also fax physical information directly to State Road Health office @ 585-872-7781.
-More information can be found at the District Health Office Link : Physical and Dental Exams
+More information can be found at the District Health Office Link: Physical and Dental Exams

 Physical Education Excuses

 All students are expected to participate in physical education classes.
-Gym excuses from the Medical Doctor must be submitted in writing to the School Nurse .
-A physician’s statement is required if your child will miss two or more physical education classes, or will have limitations due to illness or injury.
+A physician’s statement is required if your child will miss physical education classes, or will have limitations due to illness or injury.
+Physical Education excuses from the Medical Doctor must be submitted in writing to the School Nurse.
 A student who has been excused from physical education will not be permitted to participate in recess or after-school sport until they resume clearance by the physician for regular participation in the physical education program.